 Showing Google Your Article Is Complete

 In SEO circles, it’s understood that Google often knows what a piece of high-quality content should look like.
 That’s why you’ll frequently find that the results on the first page of a Google SERP look pretty similar.
-Especially for websites in a YMYL (Your Money or our Life) category, like consumer finance or health care, you’ll want to align your pieces of content to what is already ranking well in search.
+Especially for websites in a YMYL (Your Money or Your Life) category, like consumer finance or health care, you’ll want to align your pieces of content to what is already ranking well in search.

 Used correctly, long-tail keywords help to show Google that your article is complete and helpful for a searcher.
 You can very actively attempt to optimize your content with long tails that your competitors are using in their content as a way to show Google that your piece is of high quality.
 And in the process, you’re likely going to make your article more helpful.